Updated: Mar 16

 The meaning of the above verse gives us- “As you sow, so shall you reap.”

-This law is applicable for the professional even after his promotion.
+This law is applicable for the professional before or even after his promotion.
 Promotion assigns him a lot of responsibility, which require efforts in the form of time, management & other related things.
-In return of this, the company gives him a good pay & facilities.
-If we take a close look at his position before the promotion, he was receiving less pay but he had ample time to relax & invest in other meaningful activities.
+In return, the company gives him a good pay & facilities.
+If you take a close look at his position before the promotion, he was receiving less pay, but he had ample time to relax & invest in other meaningful activities like spending time with family.
 So, every gain has a corresponding loss.

 In support of this, Buddha quotes- “Life is an echo.
 What you send out, comes back.
 What you sow, you reap.
 What you give, you get.
 What you see in others, exists in you.”